pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-As the user holds the wall sit position, the timer counts how many seconds they have held it for and prints it out onto the serial monitor.
+As the user holds the wall sit position, the timer counts the number of seconds they have held it for and prints out the result onto the serial monitor.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
-If the user stands up, breaking away from the wall sit position, and the wall sit was active, the code calcualtes how much time has passed by calling the ```millis()``` function, resets the mode so it is ready for the next command, and prints out a summary of how many seconds the user did a wall sit for.
+If the user stands up, breaking away from the wall sit position, and the wall sit was active, the code calculates how much time has passed by calling the ```millis()``` function, resets the mode so it is ready for the next command, and prints out a summary of how many seconds the user did a wall sit for.

 ### Squat Counter
 &nbsp;